Buy-Sell Agreements - Handelman Insurance Advisors, Inc.

 4. The business can pay the purchase price on installments.
 This approach presents the same problems for the business as borrowing from a bank.
 Moreover, the seller runs the risk that the business may fail and the payments stop.

-5. And the final method of funding a buy-sell agreement is using life and/or disabiliity insurance- we can help you find the right insurance coverage
+5. And the final method of funding a buy-sell agreement is using life and/or disability insurance- we can help you find the right insurance coverage

 Using insurance to fund a Buy-Sell agreement offers the following advantages